cruzzed/django-azure-sql-backend/README.rst

 Notice
 ------

-This version of *django-pyodbc-azure* only supports Django 2.1.
+This version of *django-azure-sql-backend* only supports Django 2.1.
 If you want to use it on older versions of Django, specify an appropriate version number (2.0.x.x for Django 2.0) at installation like this: ::

-    pip install "django-pyodbc-azure<2.1"
+    pip install "django-azure-sql-backend<2.1"